mustardamus/steckling/README.md

     npm install steckling

+Note: Currently Steckling has no global binary file.
+You could clone the project and include the module with a relative path.
+See below.

 ## The `steckling.js` file

 Or name it as you want.
 In this file you can configure Steckling and have to invoke the module to